Decoupling the "What" and "Where" With Polar Coordinate Positional Embeddings: Introduction

 \section{Introduction}

 In the prehistory of deep learning, a key challenge was representing sequential or position-coded data.
-Tasks of interest included recognizing words from letter orderings \citep{mcclelland1981letter}, recognizing speech from power spectra \citep{waibel1989timedelay}, compressing long sequences with time-lags between predictable events \citep{schmidhuber1993continuous}, classifying hand-drawn symbols from strokes \citep{yaeger1996pdas}, and forecasting time series from samples \citep{mozer1993temporal}. \looseness=-1
+Tasks of interest included recognizing words from letter orderings \citep{mcclelland1981letter}, recognizing speech from power spectra \citep{waibel1989timedelay}, compressing long sequences with time-lags between predictable events \citep{schmidhuber1993continuous}, classifying hand-drawn symbols from strokes \citep{yaeger1996pdas}, and time-series forecasting \citep{mozer1993temporal}.

-Two approaches were common: recurrent neural nets (RNNs) and slot-based encodings.
+In the 1980s, two approaches were common: recurrent neural nets (RNNs) and slot-based encodings.
 RNNs are a means of encoding sequence position implicitly in the ordering of inputs.
 By contrast, slot-based encodings partition an input vector into separate components for each sequence step.
 A significant advantage of RNNs is their approximate \emph{translation equivariance}, meaning that shifting the absolute position of a sub-sequence in the input yields analogous shifts in the model state.
 Slot-based representations do not share this property: learning to respond to content in one slot does not generalize to the same content in other slots.

 The Transformer architecture \citep{vaswani2017attention} changed the game for slot-based representations.
 Through its self-attention mechanism, the basic Transformer is not only translation equivariant but also translation and permutation \emph{invariant} (subject to causal attention boundaries).
 The challenge with Transformers thus became how to obtain translation equivariance without losing sensitivity to the relative positions of input elements.
 The solutions that emerged involve enriching latent representations to encode not only their content---the \emph{what}---but also the relationship between their sequence positions---the \emph{where} \citep{vaswani2017attention, dai2019transformerxl, su2024rope}.
 These solutions rightly assume that both content and position are essential to modeling complex sequences like language.